-I enjoy meeting people and helping others.
-That’s exactly why I became a lawyer three decades ago.
+I enjoy meeting and helping people.
+That’s why I became a lawyer three decades ago.

-The purpose of Streaming.Lawyer is to connect, share and engage with you on the digital platforms.
-It’s to help us start a conversation.
-It really is that simple.
+The purpose of this blog, Streaming.Lawyer, is to make it easy to do the digital dance– to connect, share and engage with you on the social media digital platforms.
+It’s to invite you to start a conversation.

 I’ve spent most of my adult life practicing law, trying cases, and studying the art of communication.
-My interest in helping others and learning how to effectively communicate began at an early age while growing up at The Saddle and Surrey Guest Ranch in Tucson, Arizona.
+My interest in helping others began at an early age while growing up at The Saddle and Surrey Guest Ranch in Tucson, Arizona.

 My family was active in promoting tourism in Arizona.
 My mother was featured on the cover of Newsweek magazine and my father served the community by being involved with numerous local and national organizations such as Rotary, Chamber of Commerce, and most of the major Travel Associations.
 I grew up watching my folks doing commercials and being interviewed for one thing or another (my dad was even one of the cowboys in the old Winston cigarette ads).